DugnCon/BackEnd-CampusLearningUser/README.md

-# 🎓 Campus Learning Admin -- Backend System
+# 🎓 Campus Learning User -- Backend System

-A backend system for managing campus learning activities including courses, users, and administrative operations.
+Backend system for managing campus learning user interactions such as profile, enrollments, and dashboard data.

-Built with **Java** and **Spring Boot** following a clean layered architecture.
+Built with **Java** and **Spring Boot** following a layered architecture.

 ------------------------------------------------------------------------